M&M's, Skittles Reportedly Resisting Push To End Artificial Food Dye Use: Here's Why

 "Consumers have a unique mindset when they enjoy chocolate and candy that is not present when interacting with other foods," the NCA said.
 "They know that confectionery products are treats and that they contain sugar, food colors, and other FDA-approved ingredients, because candy is intrinsically transparent.
 The authors of this study have major gaps in their analysis that are not supported by data."

 Mars has backtracked on its 2016 announcement that it would "remove all artificial colors from its human food products."
-While a similar pledge remains on the Mars website, the Times reported that Mars abandoned the effort, claiming that American customers prefer artificially colored treats more than European consumers.
+While a similar pledge remains on the Mars website about plans to remove dyes from "dinnertime foods," the effort has been abandoned for candies, with the company claiming that American customers prefer artificially colored treats more than European consumers.

 The head of Spangler Candy, the company behind brands like Circus Peanuts, Dum-Dums, and Sweethearts, said candies made with natural dyes don't sell well because the flavor "isn't the same."